ashtonjamesd/cstr8/README.md

 # cstr8

-Cstr8 (see-straight) is (another) modern string utility library, designed for safety readability.
+Cstr8 (see-straight) is (another) modern string utility library, designed for safety and readability.

 <br/>